fmillion-mnsu/cs406-f25/SYLLABUS.md

 > Use of such tools is *not* violation of this policy, since they are generic in nature and you are still required to write the code to make the application perform your specific tasks.
 >
 > However, asking an AI engine to write code for your *specific, unique* scenario, and then *copying that code as-is*, is a violation of this policy.

+*In the instance that you have a legitimate reason to include a large section of AI-generated content in a submission*, use proper citation strategies to cite the AI-generated content the same way you would cite another source.
+[This page](https://apastyle.apa.org/blog/how-to-cite-chatgpt) will give you an overview of proper citation of generative AI content.

 If you have further questions on this policy, or want to ask about a specific scenario, please feel free to ask me.